Mary Queen of Scots, famous monarch of the Stuart dynasty

 By birth she was to be Mary Queen of Scots.
 By her first marriage she was Queen of France.
 (Her husband became King Francis II of France in 1559.)
 Most importantly – and pay attention at the back, please – she might also have been the perfectly legitimate ruler of England.
 However, the English throne had gone to Elizabeth, a child of the English King Henry VIII’s second marriage, but who was conceived in adultery.
 Yes, I know this is complicated and meant to be a story about Scotland.

 But here’s the important bit.
 If the English King Henry’s line was, technically, extinct, then it seems likely that Mary herself was perfectly aware of what might have been.
 And this underpins the whole story of her time in Scotland.
-I wonder if Hollywood will ever re-visit the tale?
-After all, they’ve done Rob Roy.
+Hollywood is re-visiting the tale - the new movie comes out in November 2018.

 (Pictured here) Huntingtower, near Perth.
 Visited by Mary Queen of Scots, though its owner, Patrick, third Lord Ruthven, was a leading supporter of the Reformers during her reign.